getbraincloud/braincloud-docs/docs/api/2_capi/group/syssetgroupopen.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-groupId | The id of the group. profileId | The profile id of the user being removed from the group.
+groupId | ID of the group
+isOpenGroup | true if group is open; false if closed